Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

-For optimal Lithium ion battery health, it’s best to rely on a high voltage DC chargers (like superchargers) only when you need it, like for long road trips.
+For optimal Lithium-ion battery health, it’s best to rely on high voltage DC chargers (like superchargers) only when you need them, like for long road trips.

 Charging it more regularly on a low voltage charger at home or work is recommended by Tesla and is better for the Li-ion battery health in the long term.

 13. Use in-vehicle navigation (preconditions the battery on the way to SC)